paullegrand/docs/tutorial/configure.md

 - Find and Replace is a powerful tool you can use to find and replace text in your database.
 - Migrations will list and run PHP instructions you write for programmatically changing stuff.

+## Plugin Store

 ## Content in Craft CMS

-The process of deciding what shape your content should take is referred to as content modeling.
+The process of deciding what shape your content should take is referred to as “content modeling.”
 Once you’re familiar with Craft’s building blocks, it can be liberating and even fun to decide how you’ll use them to bring your project to life.

 ### Get familiar with content modeling in Craft

+Let’s take a quick look at the key building blocks and then use them to set up our blog.

+#### Sections

+Sections are often where most of your content will live.
+A section is a collection of similar types of content, like a blog post, press release, or job listing.
+Each section is meant to have many Entries that each follow a specific URL pattern and use whatever set of custom input fields you decide it should have.

+A job listing section, for example, might have fields for requirements, location and salary range.
+A blog post probably won’t need any of those, but certainly a post body, imagery, and categories or tags.

 TODO: overview of demo Sections, Entries, Field Layouts and Fields (include Globals?) **key point: flexibility**